Mikiah Kreps

 Mikiah Kreps (born July 26, 1996) is an American boxer.
 She won a bronze medal in the bantamweight division at the 2019 AIBA Women's World Boxing Championships.
 Kreps turned professional in 2020, winning her debut pro-fight against Noely Romero by stoppage in the second round on 30 October that year.
+She is scheduled to face Ramla Ali for the vacant IBF and WBO female super-bantamweight titles at College Park Center in Arlington, Texas, United States, on November 8, 2026.